Protecting the environment

 The Group used the report on the minimum safeguards of the platform on sustainable finance to ensure compliance with the principles set forth in the preamble to the statement of non-financial performance, in the paragraph entitled “A corporate responsibility policy based on a strong ethical commitment,” starting on page 16, and in particular the body of measures put in place by the Group:

-• fair competition, paragraph 17.
+• fair competition, on page 17.

 Taxonomy revenue

 As defined by the regulation, an activity is deemed taxonomy-eligible if it is on the list of sectors covered by the climate change mitigation and adaptation objectives.
-The selection of covered sectors is based on two areas of consideration: sectors with high emission rates1 and sectors where economic activities have the potential to allow substantial reductions in GHG emissions in other sectors.
+The selection of covered sectors is based on two areas of consideration: sectors with high emission rates and sectors where economic activities have the potential to allow substantial reductions in GHG emissions in other sectors.

 Capex taxonomy